frovedis/frovedis/doc/manual/python/ml/linear_regression.md

 # NAME

-Linear Regression - A regression algorithm to predict the continuous output without any regularization.
+Linear Regression - A regression algorithm used to predict the continuous output without any regularization.

 # SYNOPSIS